Q. Why should I hire an Immigration Consultant?

 2. A photocopy of the relevant calendar/ catalogue pages (it must be clear that

-the photocopy is from the calendar/ catalogue; therefore, include a copy of
+photocopy is from the calendar/ catalogue; therefore, include a copy of

 the cover).